telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 1. (For iOS 10.3+) Go to **Settings** > **General** > **About** > **Certificate Trust Settings** and enable full trust for the **DO_NOT_TRUST_FiddlerRoot** certificate.
 Note that you will see the **DO_NOT_TRUST_FiddlerRoot** certificate only after completing the previous step.

-## Configure iOS Emulator
+## Configure the iOS Emulator

-The newer versions of the iOS emulators accessible through XCode are using the OS system proxy by default.
+The later versions of the iOS emulators, which are accessible through XCode, use the OS system proxy by default.
 However, due to [a security limitation](https://developer.apple.com/forums/thread/124056), the iOS emulator won't access the folders containing the trust certificates.
 To capture HTTPS traffic, you must manually export the Fiddler Everywhere certificate and install it on your iOS emulator.

 1. In Fiddler Everywhere, go to **Settings** > **HTTPS** > **Advanced Settings**.